In Autogenic Therapy, you are taught how to use the Autogenic Technique as a life-long method for reducing your own stress.

 The British Autogenic Society is the governing body for all Autogenic Therapists in the UK.

 It was created in Vienna around 100 years ago by the psychiatrist and neurologist Dr Johannes Schultz.
 He was a contemporary of Freud and also worked closely with Oscar Vogt, who pioneered the development of hypnosis.
 Schultz created a series of exercises that gave patients the same deeply relaxing, beneficial effects of hypnosis but without putting them into a hypnotic trance.

-These exercises were refined and eventually became what is now known as the Autogenic Technique.
+These exercises were refined and eventually became what is now known as the Autogenic Technique or Autogenic Therapy.

 Dr Wolfgang Luthe initially became a student of Shultz in the 1940s.
 He worked closely with him and then developed the technique further at the University of Montreal as Assistant Professor of Psychophysiology.
 Shultz and Luthe together published several volumes of works on Autogenic Therapy, which serve as the basic text for all teachers of the technique today.

 French doctors teach it to their patients and it is routinely taught in German secondary schools

 Japanese companies teach it to their workers to boost productivity and reduce absenteeism

 Businessmen, Olympic athletes, soldiers, office workers, housewives, the elderly, teenagers and children have all learned it